World Beef Expo FAQs

 How do I get an import permit?

 This is usually done by the veterinarian for the exhibitor.
-Print the import permit application form.
+Access the online import permit application form and follow the instructions.
+Alternatively, you can print the import permit application form.
 Fill it out completely – all boxes marked with an asterisk are required.
 You need to include the livestock premises code for the Wisconsin State Fair Park, which is 0033G3P.
 (Thanks to the Wisconsin State Fair Park staff for allowing us to post the code number here for your use.)
 Import permit applications without the livestock premises code will not be processed.
 Note: The “applicant” who signs the form can be the owner, or it can be the veterinarian or someone from the vet clinic staff – it doesn’t have to be the owner.
-When the form is completed, fax or email it, along with the signed and dated CVI (health certificate), to (608) 224-4871 or DATCPanimalimports@wisconsin.gov.
+When the form is completed, email or fax it, along with the signed and dated CVI (health certificate), to DATCPanimalimports@wisconsin.gov or (608) 224-4871.
 When everything is in order, an import permit number will be issued by a Wisconsin state veterinarian and returned.
 The permit number must be written on the CVI.
 Import permits are processed Monday through Friday between 8:00 a.m. and 4:00 p.m.

 How long are import permits good for?